zarstensen/obsidian-obsimat-plugin/README.md

 This creates a virtual environment named `.venv` installed with all required dependencies.
 Furthermore, it sets up a git pre-push hook, which runs the entire test suite, before pushing.

-To use this development environment in Obsidian, go to the Obsimat settings in the vault this repo has been cloned to, and toggle the `Developer Mode` switch to on.
+To use this development environment in Obsidian, go to the **Latex Math**  settings in the vault this repo has been cloned to, and toggle the `Developer Mode` switch to on.
 Make sure to reload the vault after doing this.

-Obsimat should now use the python source files and the created virtual environment, instead of the auto installed `SympyClient` binary.
+The plugin should now use the python source files and the created virtual environment, instead of the auto installed `SympyClient` binary.

 Any changes to the python source code requires reloading Obsidian to have any effect.